 As a rule, the Bachelor’s thesis should consist of 20-30 pages for programming-oriented papers and 40-50 pages for theoretically oriented papers.
 The exact conditions are determined by the supervising lecturer.
 Extensive data, which is only suitable for further processing by machine (program code, corpora, etc.) should also be printed only in an appendix as excerpts.

 The work must be submitted to the supervisor in electronic form.
 The supervisor may also request that a printed copy be submitted.
-A signed self-declaration must be submitted to the supervisor at the same time.

 The following conditions must be met: